Mukul1127/Minecraft-Java-Flags/README.md

 - `-XX:ThreadPriorityPolicy=1` Use a wider range of thread priorities.
 Requires sudo on linux to work.
 Some JDKs (like Graal) enable this by default, but some don't.

-- `-XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRefinementServiceIntervalMillis=150`: Optimizes G1GC's concurrent collection threads, still being tested: https://research.spec.org/icpe_proceedings/2014/p111.pdf.
+- `-XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRefinementServiceIntervalMillis=150`: Optimizes G1GC's concurrent collection threads, still being tested [here](https://research.spec.org/icpe_proceedings/2014/p111.pdf).

 - `-XX:G1RSetUpdatingPauseTimePercent=0`: We want *all* this work to be done in the G1GC concurrent threads, not the pauses.

 - `-XX:G1HeapWastePercent=18` Don't bother collecting from old gen until its above this percent.
 This avoids triggering slower "mixed" young generation GCs, which is fine since Minecraft (with sufficient memory) doesn't fill the old gen that fast.
-Idea from: https://www.reddit.com/r/Minecraft/comments/k9zb7m/tuning_jvm_gc_for_singleplayer/.
+Idea from [Reddit](https://www.reddit.com/r/Minecraft/comments/k9zb7m/tuning_jvm_gc_for_singleplayer/).

 - `-XX:GCTimeRatio=99` As a goal, 1% of CPU time should be spent on garbage collection.
 Default is 12, which seems way too low.
 The default for Java 8 was 99.

 - `-XX:AllocatePrefetchStyle=3` Generate one prefetch instruction per cache line.
 More aggressive prefetching is generally useful on newer CPUs with large caches.
 It seems to break ZGC.
-See: https://github.com/openjdk/jdk/blob/bd90c4cfa63ba2de26f7482ed5d1704f9be9629f/src/hotspot/share/opto/macro.cpp#L1806.
+See [OpenJDK's macro.cpp](https://github.com/openjdk/jdk/blob/bd90c4cfa63ba2de26f7482ed5d1704f9be9629f/src/hotspot/share/opto/macro.cpp#L1806).

 - `-Dgraal.LoopRotation=true` A non default optimization, will probably be default soon.